Ayankhan404/Sentiment-Analysis-with-model-NLP/README.md

 ✅ **Train-test split** was used to divide data for training & testing.
 ✅ Models were evaluated using **accuracy score, classification report, and cross-validation**.
-✅ **Random Forest performed the best**, providing the highest accuracy.
+✅ **Logistic Regression performed the best**, providing the highest accuracy approx 90%.

 ## 🌍 6.
 Deployment